-The topic of sex differences in cognition can be used to help understand how psychological research is made and consumed in general: Everybody has intuitions and direct experience of the topic, and celebrated research findings often rely on people's prior beliefs as much as they finesse them.
+Sex differences in cognition can be used to help understand in general how psychological research is made and consumed: Everybody has intuitions and direct experience of the topic, and celebrated research findings often rely on people's prior beliefs as much as they finesse them.

 Talk slides as one PDF, Full talk transcript

 Every year I run a MSc course called 'Current Issues in Cognitive Neuroscience, which I teach as a discussion class focussed around controversies in psychology and neuroscience.
 The idea is that we learn a lot about the discipline by looking at areas where people can't agree.
 I'm extremely grateful to all the students and staff who have contributed the discussions in this class over the years.